emeinhardt/gregex/README.md

 **NOTE 2:** As you may have noticed, with the exception of bond type/location uncertainty operators, linear code expressions with uncertainty operators are *not* part of this grammar.
 This is a consequence of their current ad-hoc definition in terms of string-matching.
 Incorporating them into the parser is possible through ad-hoc hacks and further research clarifying their meaning.

+**NOTE 3:** For longer linear code expressions (e.g. the large glycan example elsewhere on this page), current code may need a few tens of GB and a few minutes to calculate well-formedness.
+While this is not a problem for servers commonly used in scientific computing, it may not be practical for use on a researcher's personal laptop.
+Since NLTK is largely a research and pedagogically-oriented library, a more performant parser could easily improve on this.

 #### Converting a linear code representation of a glycan to an s-expression

 While linear code is more compact than more general tree notations when chaining ('unary branching') is more typical than (multi-child) branching, the 'bushier' a glycan is and the more monosaccharides are in the glycan, the harder it will be for a human to see hierarchical structure at a glance and the more likely they are to make mistakes while reading or editing.